rootbid/HealHub/README.md

     ```
     *(Obtainable from the Sarvam AI dashboard).*

+ *  Create a `.streamlit/secrets.toml` file in the project root by copying the contents of your Firebase service account JSON (downloaded from the [Firebase Console](https://console.firebase.google.com/)) under a `[FIREBASE]` section.

 ### Running the Application (Streamlit UI)
 The primary way to interact with the application is through the Streamlit UI.
 ```bash